Payday Laws and Your Right to a Timely Paycheck

 - Massachusetts: Employers must pay employees weekly or biweekly; union members may be paid less frequently if, for example, a monthly payment schedule is negotiated by the union

-- New York: Manual laborers must be paid each week (or twice monthly, upon approval); clerical and other workers must be paid at least twice monthly
+- New York: Manual laborers must be paid each week (or twice monthly, upon approval), and clerical and other workers must be paid at least twice monthly

 What to Do If Your Paycheck Is Late